Omaha Felony DUI Lawyer

 In Nebraska, DUI-related charges can result in you facing some very serious consequences.
 McGough Law, P.C., L.L.O., is here to help you understand the state's laws and how to fight against your charges.

-You may have heard before that acting within ten days of being charged with a DUI-related crime is important.
+You may have heard before that acting within ten days of being charged with a DUI-related crime is essential.
 Why is that?
 The Department of Motor Vehicles (D.M.V.) will automatically suspend your license if you don't actively request an administrative hearing.
 Not only is this up to you, but you must do it within ten days of being arrested for it to be valid.

 If you don't request an administrative hearing, the D.M.V. will go through the process to suspend or revoke your license.
 This administrative process will have begun the moment that you were arrested.
 The state will simultaneously launch a criminal D.U.I. case against you that you must be prepared to face.